American alligator: Average

 American alligators do not normally reach such extreme sizes.
 In mature males, most specimens grow up to about 3.4 m in length, and weigh up to 360 kg, while in females, the mature size is normally around 2.6 m, with a body weight up to 91 kg.
 In Newnans Lake, Florida, adult males averaged 73.2 kg in weight and 2.47 m in length, while adult females averaged 55.1 kg and measured 2.22 m.
 In Lake Griffin State Park, Florida, adults weighed on average 57.9 kg.
 Weight at sexual maturity per one study was stated as averaging 30 kg while adult weight was claimed as 160 kg.

 Relation to age

-There is a common belief stated throughout reptilian literature that crocodilians, including the American alligator, exhibit indeterminate growth, meaning the animal continues to grow for the duration of its life.
+There is a common presumption stated throughout reptilian literature that crocodilians, including the American alligator, exhibit indeterminate growth, meaning the animal continues to grow for the duration of its life.
 However, these claims are largely based on assumptions and observations of juvenile and young adult crocodilians, and recent studies are beginning to contradict this claim.
-For example, one long-term mark-recapture study (1979-2015) done at the Tom Yawkey Wildlife Center in South Carolina found evidence to support patterns of determinate growth, with growth ceasing upon reaching a certain age (43 years for males and 31 years for females).
+For example, one long-term mark-recapture study (1979–2015) done at the Tom Yawkey Wildlife Center in South Carolina found evidence to support patterns of determinate growth, with growth ceasing upon reaching a certain age (43 years for males and 31 years for females).